cgaueb/rayground/README.md

 </p>

 ![Image description](Figures/teaser.jpg)
 **Teaser.** Rayground logo illuminated and shaded with a simple path tracer implementation.
-Rayground project link can be found <a href="https://www.rayground.com/view/WwBwf-k639U"> here </a>.
+Project link can be found <a href="https://www.rayground.com/view/WwBwf-k639U"> here </a>.

 ## Description